Myrickite

-Myrickite is a name used for both the agatized and opalized cinnabar materials.
-With a Mohs hardness of 7, the agatized form is a red-orange with bits of white, whereas the opalized material is orange and black and is 5 on the Mohs hardness scale.
+Myrickite is a local name used for a form of chalcedony with red inclusions of cinnabar.
+It has a Mohs hardness of 7.
 Although similar in color, this material should not be confused with the stone from China referred to as "Chicken Blood", as that material is a cinnabar stained serpentine with a hardness of 2.5-4.
 Unique to the United States, Myrickite is found at only one location in any quantity.
-During the early 1950s, Myrickite had been found in small quantities at the Manhattan Mine, located in Napa County, California, USA.
+During the early 1950s, Myrickite had been found in small quantities at the Manhattan Mine, located in Napa County, California, United States.

 The name "Myrickite" is a lapidary term like "Montana Agate" or "Thunder Egg", not a mineral name.
-In addition, the percentage of mercury (0.01%) in this material is enough to give Myrickite its beautiful coloring.
 Myrickite is named after Francis Marion "Shady" Myrick who discovered it while prospecting in California's Death Valley in 1911.